Authorize Client Session

 Possible error cases:

-• 400 – Invalid or missing bearer token, invalid pipeline ID, missing or invalid session ID.
+• 400 – Invalid or missing bearer token, invalid agent ID, missing or invalid conversation ID.

 • 402 – Insufficient balance for the organization.